What is a feral cat?

 Lastly, feral cats account for a small part in the decline of bird and other wildlife populations.
 Habitat loss, pesticides, human activity and inclement weather changes have a greater impact.
 Feral cats tend to get most of their food from handouts or by scavenging, which is a lot less work for them.

 Trap RequestsRCHS owns several Have a Heart traps and will loan them out to the community free of charge.
 It is RCHS policy to loan out traps only for feral cats, not for raccoons, skunks or any other wild life.
-If it is clear from the call that the trap is requested for a feral cat, the call will directly be forwarded to the CAt Coordinator.
-Otherwise the phone monitor will call back and inquire what the trap is needed for.

 Have-a-Hart Traps for Feral Cat Trapping